About Cook Inletkeeper

 Cook Inletkeeper is a community-based nonprofit organization that combines advocacy, education and science toward its mission to protect Alaska’s Cook Inlet watershed and the life it sustains.
 Inletkeeper’s monitoring and science work builds credibility with scientists and resource managers, its education and advocacy efforts enhance stewardship and citizen participation, and together, these efforts translate into Inletkeeper’s ability to effectively ensure a vibrant and healthy Cook Inlet watershed.

-- Promote the shift from fossil fuels to renewable energy;
+- Accelerate the transition from fossil fuels to an equitable, renewable energy future;

 More About Us